Manhattan El (New York City Subway car)

-Manhattan El is the generic term for IRT elevated gate cars used on predecessor lines of the New York City Subway system.
+Manhattan El is a term used to describe Interborough Rapid Transit Company (RT) elevated gate cars used on predecessor lines of the New York City Subway system.
 These cars were built by the Pullman, Wason, Gilbert & Bush, Bowers & Dure, Barney & Smith, Jewett, St. Louis, Cincinnati, and American Car and Foundry companies.

 Background

 The Manhattan El cars consisted of a variety of equipment used on the IRT.
 The majority of the cars were originally built for the predecessor companies that became part of the IRT system in 1903, while other cars were built brand new between 1902 and 1911.
 Upon the arrival of the first steel cars, no more Manhattan El cars were produced after 1911.

 The term Manhattan El was derived from the Manhattan Railway Company, the predecessor railway to the IRT.
 The term was originally used to describe the gate cars, which had six pairs of four windows.
 The term would later be extended to refer to the entire series of IRT gated cars.
 When they were delivered, the word Manhattan was written on the roof of the car.
 The lettering was later changed to Interborough within a short period.

 The fleet comprised both motor cars and trailer cars.
 The older cars were intermixed with the newer cars upon the latter's delivery.
 Trains initially comprised three to six cars.
 An extra motor car would later be added to create a seven-car train.

 It is unclear as to whether the term "Manhattan El" was commonly used before the IRT was purchased by the City of New York in 1940, or whether it was mainly an introduced term to describe the wooden elevated cars of the former private company.